Irreducible Holomorphic Symplectic manifolds with an action of $\mathbb Z^4_3 : \mathcal A_6$

+which would mean that $G$ has the biggest possible order $174960$.
+Then, we characterize $X$ by giving the transcendental lattice $T_X$, the polarization $L$ and its divisibility ${\rm div}(L)$ in Proposition \ref{teo_final}.
+Moreover, the Fano variety of lines $F(Y)$ of the Fermat cubic fourfold is an example of IHS manifold of K3$^{[2]}$-type admitting the action of this $G$. \end{thmINTRO}

+We suspect that this IHS is the unique with the biggest automorphism group, see Subsection \ref{TowardsUnicity}.
 A part of these results are also proven independently in a paper of Wawak \cite{W}, where he computes all the finite groups acting faithfully on IHS manifolds of K3$^{[2]}$-type with maximal symplectic part.

-The paper is organized as follows: in Section \ref{sec-prelim} we recall some preliminaries and fix notation about lattices and IHS manifolds, while in Section \ref{sec-groups} we study the action of automorphisms groups on IHS manifolds and present the example of the Fano variety of lines on a cubic fourfold.
-In Section \ref{sec-ext} we study groups acting on a K3$^{[2]}$-type IHS manifolds such that the symplectic part is $\Z_3^4 : \mathcal A_6$ and prove Theorems \ref{theo1-intro} and \ref{theo2-intro}.
+The paper is organized as follows: in Section \ref{sec-prelim} we recall some preliminaries and fix notations about lattices and IHS manifolds, while in Section \ref{sec-groups} we study the action of automorphisms groups on IHS manifolds and present the example of the Fano variety of lines on a cubic fourfold.
+In Section \ref{sec-ext} we study the groups acting on an IHS manifolds of K3$^{[2]}$-type such that the symplectic part is $\Z_3^4 : \mathcal A_6$ and we prove the two main Theorems \ref{theo1-intro} and \ref{theo2-intro}.